(1)This subsection applies to continuing education

 (A)cover subject matter appropriate for a continuing

-education course for real estate or real estate inspection license
+education course for real estate, easement or right-of-way, or real

 (B)be current and accurate; and